 Annual Health Testing For Truck Drivers

-If you’re a trucker who meets the diagnosis for any form of sleep apnea, you can bet you’ll now be subjected to an annual medical certification PLUS mandatory treatment.
+If you’re a trucker who meets the diagnosis for any form of sleep apnea, you can bet that they will subject you to an annual medical certification PLUS mandatory treatment now.
 Treatments noted by the FMCSA were the use of a CPAP machine or specific surgeries.

 The Owner-Operator Independent Drivers Association (OOIDA) greatly opposes these new recommendations.
 The association also brought up the concern of cost and practicality for truck drivers as the costs of testing and treatment for OSA can be extremely pricey, even when insurance is used.
 What are your thoughts on these new guidelines?